nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 * Support for modem AT commands over UART using the :ref:`lib_at_host` library (default) or the :ref:`lib_at_shell` library (for builds that need the :ref:`Zephyr shell <shell_api>`).
   See `nRF91x1 AT Commands Reference Guide`_ or `nRF9160 AT Commands Reference Guide`_ documentation on each AT command.
 * Support for the `nRF Cloud Provisioning Service`_ using the :ref:`lib_nrf_provisioning` library.
+  For compatibility with auto-onboarding, the device ID uses the 128 bit UUID format rather than the older nrf-<IMEI> format.
 * Support for remote execution of modem AT commands using application-specific device messages.
 * Periodic cellular, Wi-Fi, and GNSS location tracking using the :ref:`lib_location` library.
 * Periodic temperature sensor sampling on your `Nordic Thingy:91`_, or fake temperature  measurements on your `Nordic nRF9161 DK`_, or `Nordic nRF9160 DK`_.